 This is due to the fact that MDMA works on brain chemicals responsible for energy, excitement, a sense of well-being and trust, and pleasure.
-These are norepinephrine, dopamine, serotonin, all greatly increased during the drug’s use.
+Norepinephrine, dopamine, serotonin, are all greatly increased during the drug’s use.

-The Monitoring the Future survey showed only roughly 1% of college students having used MDMA in the previous month—an encouraging trend.
+A Monitoring the Future survey showed only roughly 1% of college students having used MDMA in the previous month—an encouraging trend7.
 Yet, even occasional use of this powerful substance is discouraging.

 When you hear words or phrases like “crank,” “crystal,” “crystal meth” or “glass” you are hearing about methamphetamine in one form are another.
 These are one variety of the larger group of drugs, amphetamine.